 It surprised my family more because they had never seen me like that.
 But to me it was not really a big deal because I knew it was coming.

-Then I started to deal with the nausea, the vomiting and the diarrhea.
+Then I started to deal with the nausea, the vomiting, and the diarrhea.
 I ended up getting a stomach infection.
-It was around my third week there and something in my stomach had gotten inflamed and they didn’t want me to eat or drink anything at all for two weeks.
+It was around my third week there, and something in my stomach had gotten inflamed.
+They didn’t want me to eat or drink anything at all for 2 weeks.

 They were waiting for the infection or the inflammation to go down in my stomach lining.
 That was the hardest part of the whole situation.

 I don’t know why.
-They had done a biopsy right after the chemo and I wouldn’t get those results until I think two, two-and-a-half weeks after.
-It was just a waiting game and it was awful.
+They had done a biopsy right after the chemo, and I wouldn’t get those results until I think 2.5 weeks after.
+It was just a waiting game, and it was awful.

-My first round in December, that was probably the worst because that’s when my hair fell out.
+My first round in December was probably the worst because that’s when my hair fell out.

-I remember at one point I had a really bad fever and I was aggressively, severely shaking in my bed because I was so cold.
-My feet were still hot, my body was hot, but I was freezing and I could not function.
+I remember at one point I had a really bad fever, and I was aggressively, severely shaking in my bed because I was so cold.
+My feet were still hot, my body was hot, but I was freezing and could not function.

 That was really bad, but that only lasted for a week.
 It was just so aggressive.
 I lost hair, I had the really bad diarrhea, and then I had nausea and vomiting.

 That round was probably the worst of the side effects.
-When I did the other rounds, it wasn’t the same chemo, so it wasn’t as intense, it was a bit more mellow.
-And those things were just the normal side effects, which is just the nausea and vomiting.
+When I did the other rounds, it wasn’t the same chemo.
+It wasn’t as intense; it was a bit more mellow.
+Those things were just the normal side effects, which is just the nausea and vomiting.

-How long were those infusions for those three rounds
+How long were the infusions for those 3 rounds?

-The first day of chemo was 24 hours, then a two-day break, then chemo for another 24 hours, then another two-day break.
+The first day of chemo was 24 hours, then a 2-day break, then chemo for another 24 hours, then another 2-day break.

-What was the result after the three extra rounds
+What was the result after the 3 extra rounds?

 They told me that the leukemia cells are gone, but in order for them to stay gone, I had to do another round of chemo.
-So I did chemo again at the end of March, and then I did chemo, I think it was around May, and I did chemo again in July.
+So I did chemo again at the end of March, and then I did chemo around May, and I did chemo again in July.